Saving Money for Your Children’s Education: RESPs and More

 Some RESP plans are known as Group RESPs.
 These plans are very different from regular RESPs and lock subscribers into contractual contribution agreements.
 The penalties can be severe if parents opt out of contributing to the plan for any reason.
 Many Group RESP companies impose other restrictions on plan holders.
-I strongly recommend that parents stick with traditional RESP plans offered by banks and other investment companies.
+I strongly recommend that parents stick with the best RESP providers, like traditional banks and investment companies.

 Final Thoughts on Saving for Children

 For parents who haven’t yet opened a Registered Education Savings Plan, it’s a great first step to save for a child’s education.
 However, remember that it’s not the only way to save.
 If your child is already in high school, you may decide that it’s not worth starting an RESP due to limitations placed on CESG eligibility if an RESP is not opened before a child turns 15.
 The good news is that non-registered savings accounts and TFSAs are viable alternatives.
 For maximum flexibility, your best bet may be a combination of the three.